View a markdown version of this page

 4. Select the Webserver IIS checkbox.
 When prompted, choose Add features.

-5. Choose all the checkboxes that are shown in App development, Add features, Select all features.
+5. Choose all the checkboxes that are shown in App development, Add features, and Select all features.
 You can select features at a granular level just before the confirmation.

 6. Choose Install.